 Points for everyday and on-the-road expenses

 Ink Plus® Business Card by Chase has a lot to offer the small-business owner.
 Those who travel for work will appreciate no foreign transaction fees on international purchases, 1-to-1 point transfer to leading frequent travel programs, with no transfer fees, and discounted travel when purchased through Chase Ultimate RewardsSM.
 Ink Plus Business Card isn't only great for time away from the desk -- it also offers Chase's business-tailored package of 5X points per dollar on the first $50,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year.
 The card also offers 2X points per dollar, again, on the first $50,000 spent in combined purchases at gas stations and for hotel accommodations when purchased directly with the hotel each account anniversary year.
-All this with a variable purchase APR currently sitting at 15.24 percent and an annual fee of $95.
+All this with a variable purchase APR currently sitting at 15.24 percent and an introductory annual fee of $0 for the first year, then $95.
 What's not to love?

 Getting the most out of business travel

-Vladimir Gendelman, owner of Company Folders in Keego Harbor, Mich., doesn't leave home without his Platinum Card® from American Express.
+Vladimir Gendelman, owner of Company Folders in Keego Harbor, Mich., doesn't leave home without his The Platinum Card® from American Express.
 While it's not technically a business card, Gendelman says the card suits his travel-heavy work schedule.

 "As I travel to trade shows all over the country, I use AmEx points for flights and hotel stays," says Gendelman, "which helps save my business money."

-The annual fee of $450 might seem a bit steep to some, but The Platinum Card from American Express offers travel insurance, no foreign transaction fees, complimentary benefits at participating hotels and resorts and the potential to receive up to $200 a year in statement credits for airline incidental fees like checked bag fees, flight-change fees and snacks after a qualifying airline is selected.
+The annual fee of $450 might seem a bit steep to some, but The Platinum Card from American Express offers no foreign transaction fees, access to complimentary benefits at participating hotels and resorts and the potential to receive up to $200 a year in statement credits for airline incidental fees like checked bag fees, flight-change fees and snacks after a qualifying airline is selected.
 Terms and restrictions apply.

 Unlimited cash back on business purchases